aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Angular.md

 * Go to `*.Core`  project.
 Open `AppSettingProvider.cs`

-  - Add function  named `GetThemeXSettings`  which return ThemeX settings.
-(Where you turn back settings.
-If you did same changes in `ThemeDefaultUiCustomizer.cs` , return that settings too.)
+  - Add a method named `GetThemeXSettings`  which returns ThemeX settings.

   - Call it in `GetSettingDefinitions` function